-Swoope, a Federalist, was the representative for Virginia's 4th congressional district from 1809 to 1811.
+Swoope was the representative for Virginia’s 4th congressional district and was a Federalist.
+He served from 1809 to 1811.

 From May 1809 to Mar 1811, Swoope missed 39 of 293 roll call votes, which is 13.3%.
 This is better than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.